-Much help and advice is available on these matters, including from the student's supervisor and other members of the OII's staff with experience of different types of research, publication and employment contract.
-For information about Oxford University's facilities for help in this area, and its intellectual property policy generally, see http://www.admin.ox.ac.uk/researchsupport/ip/.
+Much help and advice is available on these matters, including from the student's supervisor and other members of the Oll's staff with experience of different types of research, publication and employment contract.
+For information about Oxford University's facilities for help in this area, and its intellectual property policy generally, see https://researchsupport.admin.ox.ac.uk/innovation/intellectual-property.